mitjafelicijan/mitjafelicijan.com/content/2020-03-22-simple-sse-based-pubsub-server.md

 Google Chrome provides build-in debugging and exploration tool for [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) which is quite nice and available from Developer Tools under Network tab.

-**ⓘ** You can debug only client side events that get received and not the server ones.
+> You can debug only client side events that get received and not the server ones.
+For debugging server events add `console.log` to `server.js` code and print out events.

 ![Google Chrome Developer Tools EventStream](../assets/simple-pubsub-server/chrome-debugging.png)